maishimozato/kalmanFilter/README.md

 Kalman Filters offer a robust method for state estimation in dynamic systems like Lithium-Ion batteries.
 By integrating predictions with measurements and adjusting for uncertainties, the filter provides an optimal estimate of the system's state over time.

-For implementation details and practical examples, refer to the provided code and documentation.
+For implementation details and practical examples, refer to the provided code.